Staff and Contributors

 Amelia Metcalfe

-Amelia Metcalfe serves as membership manager for the Maine Center for Public Interest Reporting, which operates The Maine Monitor.
-Amelia previously worked as a development specialist for Crisis and Counseling Centers where she wrote grants, assisted in donor development and delved into the complexities of the behavioral health care system.
+Amelia Metcalfe is the development director for the Maine Center for Public Interest Reporting, which operates The Maine Monitor.
+Amelia previously worked as a development specialist for Crisis and Counseling Centers.

 headshot of Deb Fahy